itsfuad/FragmentDB/README.md

 # FragmentDB

-FragmentDB is a distributed database written in Go that shards, encrypts, replicates, and synchronizes data across multiple nodes.
-Each node stores a portion of the encrypted data, making it secure and resilient to failures.
+FragmentDB is a distributed sharded database implemented in Golang.

 ## Features

-- **Data Sharding**: Splits data into shards for distributed storage.
-- **Encryption**: Uses AES-GCM for secure shard encryption.
+- Distributed nodes with HTTP REST API.
+- Data sharding with encryption for security.
-- **Replication & Synchronization**: Periodically synchronizes shards with peer nodes.
+- Recovery mechanism that periodically synchronizes data between nodes.
-- **REST API**: Provides CRUD endpoints for data management.
-- **Fault Tolerance**: Recovers data even when one node fails.
+- Graceful shutdown using context and OS signal handling.

 ## Getting Started